-On 30 September 2016 the Mayor, Sadiq Khan, launched the world's first Direct Vision Standard (DVS) for HGVs.
-It was created to improve the safety of all road users, particularly vulnerable road users like pedestrians, cyclists and motorcyclists.
+DVS was created to improve the safety of all road users, particularly vulnerable road users such as pedestrians, cyclists and motorcyclists.

-Using a star system, the DVS rates HGVs from 0 (lowest) to 5 (highest), based on how much a HGV driver can see directly through their cab windows, as opposed to indirectly through cameras or mirrors.
+DVS uses a star system to rate HGVs over 12 tonnes from 0 (lowest) to 5 (highest), based on how much a driver can see directly through their cab windows.

-Firstly, contact your manufacturer (details in the table below) to request a DVS star rating for your existing Euro VI vehicle(s) or to enquire about the rating of a new vehicle.
-You will need to supply information on your existing HGV, which could include the chassis number and age of your vehicle(s).
+DVS star ratings for Euro IV, V and VI are now available from vehicle manufacturers.
+Contact your manufacturer to request a DVS star rating for your vehicle(s) or to enquire about the rating of a new vehicle.
+You will be asked to provide the chassis number for existing vehicle(s).

 |Renault||Product engineering||01926 401777||DVS@renault-trucks.com|